Find Your Perfect School

 Educational Qualifications: Doctoral or professional degree

-A dental hygienist’s job entails cleaning a patient’s teeth and conduct a preliminary examination to determine if the latter suffers from any oral disease.
+A dental hygienist’s job entails cleaning a patient’s teeth and conducting a preliminary examination to determine if the latter suffers from any oral disease.

 You will then need to provide preventive care, which includes oral hygiene.
 It is also part of your responsibility to educate your patients about dental hygiene to help them maintain good oral health.